 You can read all the articles in our Product Management Journal – Training by signing up for free here.

-Some people get specific product management and product marketing training, but many have been working for years without any training at all.
-According to our annual survey of product managers, 35% had still not taken any formal product management training!
-We think this is an underestimate, as a significant proportion of respondents were our training alumni who have all taken the survey.
+Some people get specific product management and product marketing training, but we know that many have been working for years without any training at all.

 Understanding training requirements